kimfucious/sakura/README.md

 * Code syntax highlighting with Dracula theme
 * Customizeable Jumbotron headers with responsive background images
 * Documentation that tries not to make your head explode
-* Generic Jekyll collection ready for your stuff
+* Generic Jekyll "docs" collection ready for your stuff
 * Home page that lists all posts as Bootstrap cards with pictures & pagination
 * HTML5 `<picture>` & `<figure>` elements, using Liquid tags in posts
 * A smattering of Bootstrap's ".list-group" class to make things fancy